 Impact of a Well-Designed Learning Environment

 What happens when you have a well-designed online learning environment?
 Click the items below to read more.

 Online learning environments are intentionally designed to give students a sense of ownership as they manage their time and resources while learning at their own pace.
 When students are given the opportunity to take learning into their own hands, they experience higher levels of intrinsic motivation, which leads to deeper levels of comprehension and retention (Moller et al., 2005).

 Who says that online learning has to be boring?
 When designed appropriately, the online learning environment can foster student engagement and interaction.
 Student forums, breakout groups, and blogs can provide a fun, dynamic environment for students to explore new concepts as well as facilitate meaningful discussion (Moller, Huett, Holder, Young, Harvey & Godshalk, 2005).

 Social constructivist theory supports student-centered learning in which the teacher takes a facilitator role.
 Instructors find that the shift from being a didactic lecturer to more of a Socratic facilitator opens the door for more elaborate discussion and higher levels of student participation (Swan, 2002; Maor, 2003).
 By setting up the presentation before the class begins, instructors are free to focus on student engagement, deeper discussion, and evaluation during the course.

 Many instructors express concern over students’ ability to cheat in an online course.
 In a well-designed learning environment, the instructor has designed the course strategically so cheating is not easy.
 Opportunities for academic dishonesty “can be significantly reduced if instructors are proactive, vigilant, and are willing to ‘welcome the challenge of creating “cheat-proof” course materials’ ” (Olt, 2002).
-We will discuss specific strategies in the Develop module.
+We will discuss specific strategies in the Develop module and Teach module.